rkdud007/awesome-storageproofs/README.md

 <div align="center">
   <h1 align="center">Awesome Storage Proofs</h1>

 A place where you can find content, codebases, researches, projects and applications related to ZK Storage Proofs.
-Contributions and suggestions are always welcome, open issues or pull requests with any changes you want to be made and don't forget to join our Telegram community (link below).
+[Contributions](https://github.com/HerodotusDev/awesome-storage-proofs/blob/main/CONTRIBUTING.md) and suggestions are always welcome, open issues or pull requests with any changes you want to be made

   <p align="center">
     <a href="https://github.com/sindresorhus/awesome">